-You’ve been tasked with sourcing and purchasing the best municipal software for your local government or special district.
+You have been tasked with sourcing and purchasing the right software for your operation.
 You know what features you need to make sure the job is done right.
-However, the options you’re looking at may have the On-premise vs Cloud-hosted difference.
+The options you are looking at may differ according to whether they are on-premise or cloud-hosted.

 You may not be familiar with the difference or lean on someone from IT to help with making the decision.
 The goal of this guide is to provide you with a comparison between the two.
-At FMS, we’ve made the choice to offer our products as On-premise solutions.
-At the end of the day, your job is to weigh the choices and make the choice that’s best for your operation.
+At FMS, we have made the choice to offer our products as On-premise solutions.
+At the end of the day, your job is to weigh the options and pick what is appropriate for your operation.

 On-premise solutions have been around for a long time.
-This doesn’t mean that it’s an old-fashioned solution.
-Its tenure is due to the reliability and control it provides.
-On the flip side, Cloud solutions are new and are being pushed by many of the big technology companies like Microsoft and Google since they’re the ones that sell cloud storage space.
+This does not mean that it is an old-fashioned solution.
+Its longevity is due to its reliability and control.
+On the other side, cloud solutions are new and are being pushed by many of the big technology companies like Microsoft, Google, and Amazon.
+This is because it bolsters their bottom line.

-With FMS, our products can meet those customization needs while with many cloud offerings, you’re stuck with what they demoed.
+With FMS, our products can meet those customization needs while with many cloud offerings, you are stuck with what they have

-Whether it’s a required process in your jurisdiction, a special piece of equipment that helps you get the job done, or something you simply want done a certain way; having software that can be easily modified to accommodate those requests can be a huge advantage.
+Whether it is a required process in your district, a special piece of equipment that helps you get the job done, or something you simply want done a certain way; having software that can be easily modified to accommodate those requests can be a huge advantage.

 In a day where people subscribe to more services than ever, it begs the question: “What do you actually own?”

 With On-premise solutions, you own the software, the hardware, and most importantly, the data.
 Cloud solutions are subscription based.
-Software and hardware aren’t owned and data ownership is typically uncertain.
+Software and hardware are not owned, and data ownership is typically uncertain.

-While that DVD collection might not be very useful now, there’s a big difference between owning a DVD collection and owning the data behind Fund Accounting, Payroll, and Utility Billing software.
-It’s important to make sure you own what you’re paying for and that you can export that data out if you need to change providers.
-With cloud solutions, once you are no longer a customer, it’s nearly impossible to gain access to the data.
+While that DVD collection might not be especially useful now, there is a significant difference between owning a DVD collection and owning the data behind your Fund Accounting, Payroll, and Utility Billing software.
+It is critical to make sure you own what you are paying for and that you can export that data if you need to change providers.
+With cloud solutions, once you are no longer a customer, it is impossible to gain access to the data.

 As a result, an On-premise solution provides you the ability to create a more secure environment for your organization.